goldenson/maximeorefice/_posts/2020-04-27-application-database.md

 You can increase the size of the `shared_buffers` if you want but no more than `8GB`.

-Increasing `work_mem` makes big query much performant.
+Increasing `work_mem` makes big queries much more performant.

 Rule of thumb: `RAM >= shared_buffers + work_mem * max_connections`